Leading Innovations in Health Care & Education

 In person - Boston, Massachusetts

-- Recognize the impact external forces can have on health care delivery and education and harness these forces as opportunities for innovation
+• Recognize the impact external forces (eg. the COVID-19 pandemic) can have on health care delivery and education and harness these forces as opportunities for innovation

-- Use design thinking and design processes to identify and meet needs of target populations
+• Use design thinking and design processes to identify and meet the needs of target populations

-- Identify and develop leadership styles that foster systemic educational and clinical innovation
+• Identify and develop leadership styles that foster systemic educational innovation

 Teaching/learning formats include case studies built around small and full group discussions, interactive presentations, and panel discussions.
 You will meet each day with other leaders from similar institutions to develop action plans for change.
 The informal exchange of insights and experiences among international participants and faculty drawn from multiple professional disciplines is a vital part of the experience.